A/B Testing is a critical tool in your conversion arsenal.

 So you can put this hypothesis to the test.

-You can use our in-build Customizer, Elementor, or any third-party page builders to edit your templates.
+You can use your favorite page builders such as Elementor, Divi, Gutenberg, Oxygen, Customizer, or any third-party page builders to edit your templates.

 Test Case #2: The Sequence of Upsell Offers

-This A/B testing module helps you find out which sequence converts better.
+With the in-built A/B testing feature with the Funnel Builder, you can easily be able to find out which sequence converts better.

 Set up an experiment to find out in which order you should be upselling the items.